Linear Functions

 Rule

-The slope tells you how much the graph is increasing/decreasing when increases by 1.
+The slope tells you how much increases or decreases by as increases by 1.

-If , the graph rises towards the right, and if , the graph is sinking towards the right.
+If , the graph rises towards the right, meaning is increasing as increases.
+If , the graph sinks towards the right, meaning is decreasing as increases.

-The graph intersects the -axis in the point .
+The graph intersects the -axis at the point , which is why it is known as the -intercept.

-The graph is a straight line with coordinates .
+The graph is a straight line that with coordinates .

 Example 1

-Find the slope of the straight line that goes through the points and , and find where it intersects with the -axis
+Find the slope of the straight line that passes through the points and , and find the -intercept.

-You choose to be and .
-The calculations would work even if you switched the points.
-You get
+You set equal to and equal to .
+(The calculations would still work even if you switched the points.)
+You get: